 Before submitting your manuscript to Research Ethics, please ensure you have read the Aims & Scope.

-Research Ethics publishes original papers and review articles as well as informative case studies on the ethical issues associated with the design and conduct of research, the regulation of research, the procedures and process of ethical review, and issues related to scientific integrity.
-The journal encourages the submission of the following types of paper:
+Research Ethics publishes original articles and review articles as well as informative case studies on the ethical issues associated with the design and conduct of research, the regulation of research, the procedures and process of ethical review, and issues related to scientific integrity.
+The journal encourages the submission of the following types of manuscripts:

-- Original article: these papers present original empirical content and/or an original theoretical perspective.
-Submissions should not exceed 6,000 words (including references).
-Articles longer than 6,000 words may occasionally be considered at the discretion of the Editors.
+- Original articles: these manuscripts present original empirical content and/or an original theoretical perspective.
+Submissions that present original empirical content should not exceed 12,000 words (including references).
+Submissions that present an original theoretical perspective should not exceed 6,000 words (including references).
+Longer manuscripts may occasionally be considered at the discretion of the Editors.

-- Topic Pieces: these articles are intended to form a snapshot of, or perspective on, contemporary thinking on a topic or issue.
-Submissions of topic pieces should be no longer than 2,000 words.
+- Topic Pieces: these articles are intended to form a snapshot of, or perspective on, contemporary thinking on a topic or issue in research ethics or research integrity.
+Submissions of topic pieces should be no longer than 2,000 words (including references).

-- Case studies: the Editors encourage the submission of case studies that provide examples of real-world ethical challenges in research or research review.
+- Case studies: these articles provide examples of real-world ethical challenges in research or research ethics review, as well as real-world case studies in research integrity or research misconduct.
 Case studies should include ethics analysis of the identified challenges and, where possible, recommendations for dealing with them.
-Submissions of case studies can be up to 3,000 words in length (including references).
+Submissions of case studies should be no longer than 3,000 words (including references).

-- Review articles: such articles address key issues in research ethics or integrity with a focus on under-researched topics.
-Rather than introducing new material, review articles offer critical analysis of specific issues in particular areas.
-Review articles should be between 3,000 and 6,000 words.
+- Review articles: these articles address key issues in research ethics or integrity with a focus on under-researched topics.
+Rather than introducing new material, review articles offer critical analysis of specific issues in particular areas with significant referencing to existing published literature.
+Review articles should be between 3,000 and 6,000 words (including references).

 3.3.1 Make your article discoverable